anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 The strength of open-source code is the availability of code source developed by a community which maintains and improves it.
 Open-source code integration with application source code helps to develop and produce applications faster.
 But, in return, it can introduce security risks if a risk management DevSecOps approach is not implemented.
-The GSMA white paper, “Open Networking & the Security of Open Source Software Deployment - Future Networks”`
+The GSMA white paper
+`“Open Networking & the Security of Open Source Software Deployment - Future Networks”
 <https://www.gsma.com/futurenetworks/resources/open-networking-the-security-of-open-source-software-deployment/>`_
 alerts on these risks and addresses the challenges coming with open-source code usage.
 Amongst these risks for security, we can mention a poor code quality